top of page

 How old do I have to be to be a foster parent?

-You must be 18 years old to become a certified foster parent.
+You must be 18 years old in VA and 21 years old in NC to become a certified foster parent.

 How do I become a foster parent and how long does it take?

-The certification process can be done in less than 90 days.
+The certification process can be done in as little as 90 days.
 It involves an application, free training, a background check, and final certification.
 Learn more about each step

 Foster dad hugging little boy